Welcome to the Graduate Program in Russian, East European and Eurasian Studies

 Course requirements include:

-- a Seminar in Russian, East European and Eurasian Civilizations and Cultures
+- A seminar in Russian, East European and Eurasian Civilizations and Cultures (3 credit hours)

-- 3 semester hours in each of three (3) subject areas:
+- Coursework in each of the following subject areas:

-- REE 698A and 698B (Thesis), a two-semester sequence of work concluding with the timely presentation of an acceptable M.A. thesis in the major field of concentration
+- Thesis option: REE 698A and 698B, a two-semester sequence of work concluding with the timely presentation of an acceptable M.A. thesis in the major field of concentration

-- REE 398R ("Conference Course - Master of Arts Report"), a one-semester course concluding with the timely presentation of an acceptable M.A. report.
+- Report option: REE 398R ("Conference Course - Master of Arts Report"), a one-semester course concluding with the timely presentation of an acceptable M.A. report.